Audiosutras/documentation/docs/zap-full-scan.md

             reports
 ```

 2. Below is an example `rules.tsv`.
 Path: `<root_dir>/.zap/rules.tsv`.
-If using VSCode make sure to disable using spaces when pressing tabs when editing this file.
+If using VSCode make sure to disable using spaces for tabs when editing this file.
 Github automatically generates a table for `.tsv` and `.csv` files.
 You'll know VS Code inserted spaces instead of tabs if this file does not render as a table in the Github UI

 ```.tsv
 10020	IGNORE	(Missing Anti-clickjacking Header)